MicrosoftDocs/win32/desktop-src/Msi/database-primarykeys.md

 ---
-Description: 'The PrimaryKeys property of the Database object returns a Record object containing the table name in field 0 and the column names (comprising the primary keys) in succeeding fields corresponding to their column numbers.' ms.assetid: '9aeafda4-65b8-4469-a391-eb25ca72459d'
+Description: The PrimaryKeys property of the Database object returns a Record object containing the table name in field 0 and the column names (comprising the primary keys) in succeeding fields corresponding to their column numbers. ms.assetid: 9aeafda4-65b8-4469-a391-eb25ca72459d
-title: 'Database.PrimaryKeys property'
+title: Database.PrimaryKeys property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Database.PrimaryKeys property